Philosophy (PHIL)

 Attributes: Human Experience (HE), Thematic Focus - Justice, Writing Requirement (WR)

-PHIL 379A Modern Philosophy’s Quest for Truth (4 Credits)
+PHIL 379A The Quest for Truth in Modern Philosophy (4 Credits)

 Modern Philosophy is not “modern” in the everyday sense, but studies the 17th and 18th century shift in European thought away from the influence that classical thinkers had come to have, especially as their works were reinterpreted and incorporated into the religious dominion that Judeo-Christian and Islamic paradigms exercised over philosophical thought.
 This shift involved a radical re-appraisal of the human subject as thinker and knower.
 Even those thinkers skeptical of the human capacity to grasp absolute truths upheld the authority of human reason to understand its own limits and to assert itself as the ultimate judge of where and how “truth” could be claimed—though they disagreed significantly on these limits.
 These philosophers asserted an independence and autonomy for human reason that paved the way for later declarations of political freedoms.
 Thinkers studied include Descartes, Spinoza, Leibniz, Locke, Berkeley, and Kant.